Instagram-famous Japanese store near Mount Fuji issues apology in response to overtourism - KESQ

 Tourists have flooded into Fujikawaguchiko to take one specific picture – a shot of Mount Fuji behind a Lawson’s store, where the mountain’s classic elegance contrasts with the store’s modern neon signage.

-This photo vantage spot has become so popular that Fujikawaguchiko is now taking a drastic step – erecting a barrier to block the view of the mountain to deter erstwhile picture-takers.
+This photo vantage spot has become so popular that Fujikawaguchiko is now taking a drastic step – erecting a barrier to block the view of the mountain to deter would-be picture-takers.

-Although Lawson’s has not encouraged visitors to take pictures of their store, the company nevertheless issued a statement addressing the issue on May 5.
+Although Lawson’s has not encouraged visitors to take pictures of its store, the company nevertheless issued a statement addressing the issue on May 5.

 “We offer our sincere apologies to local residents, customers of these stores, and others for inciting inconvenience and concern due to the popularization of the Lawson Kawaguchiko Station Branch,” the statement reads.